 4. Defendants conducted an internal crisis decision-making process to determine how they would reduce spending and services within the DES-DDD program of services without guidance or priorities from the Legislature and without an open or public process by which defendants disseminated any information about what was being considered, or that afforded any public input from anyone, including stakeholders in the DES-DDD program, such as beneficiaries, providers and taxpayers."

 This is the nuts and bolts of what happened.
-The Legislature passed a bill ordering the DES to cut approximately $150 million out of their budget, with very little direction as to where exactly the cuts were to be made.
+The Legislature passed a bill ordering the DES to cut approximately $150 million out of their budget, with very little direction as to where exactly the cuts were to be made.3.
+The Defendants had little or no time to come up with a plan to implement the DES budget reductions mandated by SB 1001.

 I'm beginning to agree with those who say that making laws is like making sausage- you really don't want to see the process.
 Unfortunately, since this politicking and process affects people we serve, interested parties NEED to look into it.